SAKryukov/dotnet-solution-structure/articles/article0.md

 Needless to say, both techniques demonstrate the well-known [magic string](https://en.wikipedia.org/wiki/Magic_string) anti-pattern.
 Not only in the above code samples an innocent typo won't be detected by the build process, but the code will be broken if the developer moves some files around.

-Fortubately, for the first problem I have a simple workaround...
+Fortunately, I have a simple workaround for the first problem ...

 But first, let's think about the basics.
 Why do we need the data in code?

 ### Different Approaches

 The goal of code generation is not having the code.
-The goal is using the code.
+The goal is to use the code.
 It is used for some action.
-For example, we need a place to define some default options, some data that may change from time to time.
-Also, we need to keep data separate from code and globalized, with the potential of using the data in the localization sattellite assemblies [without strong coupling](https://en.wikipedia.org/wiki/Loose_coupling) with the main code.
+For example, we need a place to define some default options and some data that may change from time to time.
+Also, we need to keep data separate from the code and globalized, with the potential of using the data in the localization satellite assemblies [without strong coupling](https://en.wikipedia.org/wiki/Loose_coupling) with the main code.

 In addition to code generation, we go the other way around.
-Instead of adopting code to arbitrary XAML data, we can apply the idea of [invertion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and adopt XAML to required data structure we need to represent.
-Instead of pulling all data from XAML we can make XAML to behave as an editor for the data structure we need and populate it immediately when XAML is loaded.
+Instead of adopting code to arbitrary XAML data, we can apply the idea of [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and adapt XAML to the required data structure we need to represent.
+Instead of pulling all data from XAML, we can make XAML behave as an editor for the data structure we need and populate it immediately when XAML is loaded.

 So, here is the idea: we simply need programmable objects which are not necessarily generated.
 They can be created by the developer, but the data should be populated from XAML.